ietf-teep/architecture/draft-ietf-teep-architecture.md

     messages between a TAM and a TEEP Agent running inside the TEE.
     TEEP authentication is performed between a TAM and a TEEP Agent.

-    As shown in
+    When the TEEP Agent runs in a user or enterprise device, network and application firewalls normally protect user and enterprise devices from arbitrary connections from external network entities.
+In such a deployment, a TAM outside that network might not be able to directly contact a TEEP Agent, but needs to wait for the TEEP Broker to contact it.
-    {{notionalarch}}, the TAM cannot directly contact a TEEP Agent, but must wait for the TEEP Broker to contact the TAM requesting a particular service.
-This architecture is intentional in order to accommodate network and application firewalls that normally protect user and enterprise devices from arbitrary connections from external network entities.
+    The architecture in {{notionalarch}} accommodates this case as well as other less restrictive cases by leaving such details to an appropriate TEEP transport protocol (e.g., {{I-D.ietf-teep-otrp-over-http}}, though other transport protocols can be defined under the TEEP protocol for other cases).

     A TAM may be publicly available for use by many Trusted Component Signers, or a TAM may be private, and accessible by only one or a limited number of